adriandelarco/old_school/README.md

 },
 ```

-The results are stored to the default dataset associated with the actor run.
+The results are stored in the default dataset associated with the actor run.
 From there, you can export it to various formats using the [Get dataset items](https://www.apify.com/docs/api/v2#/reference/datasets/item-collection/get-items)
 API endpoint.
 Note that the API endpoint accepts various parameters
 that let you control what kind of data you'll get.

-For example, if you are interested in organic results only,
+For example, if you are only interested in organic results,
 then you can use a combination of query parameters `fields=searchQuery,organicResults`
 and `unwind=organicResults` to obtain a plain array of organic results.
 The original URL of a dataset has the form: